CQCEngineering/pflow-ui/README.md

-# streamlit_chat
+# Streamlit Prompt flow App

-Lightweight Streamlit Chat with data app to connect to api
+Lightweight Streamlit app to connect to a Prompt flow API

 ## To deploy